KXRY: History of the Reed College Radio Club

-XRAY.fm
+XRAY.FM

 On November 9, 2012, Portland progressive talk radio station KPOJ changed to a sports talk format.
 BlueOregon founder Kari Chisholm launched a petition to continue progressive talk radio in Portland.

-In 2012, Cascade Educational Broadcast System formed a board of directors and entered into a Local Management Agreement with Common Frequency, LLC, who had received the station from Reed College that year, to broadcast on KRRC.
+In 2012, Cascade Educational Broadcast Service formed a board of directors and entered into a Local Management Agreement with Common Frequency, LLC, who had received the station from Reed College that year, to broadcast on KRRC.
 Common Frequency arranged to move the signal to 91.1 FM, thereby achieving better coverage of Portland.
 (By 2015, the frequency 107.1 had been added.)

-The original intention was to found an all-music station that focused on local DJs.
+The original intention of the group behind Cascade Educational Broadcast Service was to found an all-music station that focused on local DJs.
 On March 11, 2013, the station changed its call sign to KXRY.
 The new call sign invoked Portland's iconic X-Ray Cafe, a 1990s community music venue, and while there was no formal affiliation, the cafe's founders were supportive of the launch of the new radio station.
 A fundraiser held in June 2013 featured performers who had come up at the X-Ray Cafe.

 An October 2013 announcement published on the blog BlueOregon noted that the previous demise of KPOJ, a local progressive talk station, had led to a popular effort to continue host Carl Wolfson's show, initially online, and later on KXRY.
 Nationally syndicated Thom Hartmann, also a KPOJ alumnus, was also part of the launch of progressive talk programming on the station.

 KXRY launched a crowdfunding campaign on the website Kickstarter on December 16, 2013, with the goal of raising $40,000 to fund the launch of the station.
 The campaign saw unexpected success and reached over $100,000 during its month-long funding period.